armory/docs/content/en/cd-as-a-service/tasks/deploy/preview-link.md

 * `previews`: map of `service-name:URL` objects
 * `expiresAtIso8601`: the absolute timestamp of the preview link's expiration

+### Webhook context

+After the preview link is created, you can use it in context of the webhook action for current strategy.
+The naming convention for the links is following: `armory.preview-<service name>`.

+In case of long-running deployments do consider choosing proper TTL for the service, so the link passed to the webhook is not already expired.

 ## Example

 If you configure the following in a canary strategy: